 A delegated review of an application is acceptable if the proposed research involves minimal risk to participants (e.g. potential harm to participants is less than they would likely encounter in daily life).
 A delegated review will be done by the chair (of one of the co-chairs) and one other REB member.
 It will not require a face-to-face meeting and a decision is typically rendered within two weeks of the submission of an application.

 An application requiring review by the full REB membership will be reviewed at a regularly-scheduled monthly meeting.
 The REB is required to do a full board review if the proposed research:

-- Is deemed to pose a greater than minimal risk to participants (e.g. the potential harm to participants would be greater than (s)he would likely encounter in everyday life)
+- Is deemed to pose a greater than minimal risk to participants (e.g. the potential harm to participants would be greater than they would likely encounter in everyday life).

-Following the REB review of your application, the REB will deliver one of the following decisions:
+Following the REB review of an application, the REB will deliver one of the following decisions: